TharukiJ/Java-Script-code-challenge-/README.md

 # JavaScript Code Challenges: Creating Web Apps
-This is the repository for the LinkedIn Learning course `JavaScript Code Challenges: Creating Web Apps `.
+This is the repository for the LinkedIn Learning course `JavaScript Code Challenges: Creating Web Apps.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]